Skip to main

 While the Reno Tahoe area is known for its world-class skiing, there are plenty of winter activities to choose from.
 If you’re driving to Reno from the Bay Area, plan a rest stop at one of the snow parks in Tahoe along the way.
 The snow parks along Interstate 80 are maintained and provide parking for those who need to stretch their legs or want to venture out for some sledding, tubing or snowshoeing.

-In addition to these designated snow parks in the Reno Tahoe area, several area resorts offer tubing hills, Tahoe sledding, and other winter fun for kids of all ages.
-Snow tubing in Tahoe provides snowy fun for visitors of any age looking for something different than Tahoe skiing!
+In addition to these designated Lake Tahoe snow parks, several area resorts offer tubing hills, Tahoe sledding, and other winter fun for kids of all ages.
+Snow tubing in Lake Tahoe provides snowy fun for visitors of any age looking for something different than Lake Tahoe skiing!
 Whether you want to stop on your way to or from Reno Tahoe or decide to make a day trip for some wintertime fun, these snow play areas are conveniently located just a short drive from downtown Reno.

 Reno Snow Parks